 Ward Wilson, Executive Director email@example.com

 Ward Wilson became Executive Director of Kentucky Waterways Alliance in February 2017.
 Ward previously served as Vice Chair of the Board of Directors and has been an active member of KWA for over 20 years.
 Ward is a Kentucky native, who grew up in Shelbyville and earned his B.S. in Biology from the University of Kentucky and an M.S. in Environmental Engineering from Virginia Tech.
-He is a licensed Professional Engineer in four states and Board Certified by the American Academy of Environmental Engineers and Scientists.
-Ward has always been fascinated with water and wildlife, enjoying waterways for recreation, serving on nonprofit boards such as the Soil & Water Conservation District, and as an engineer specializing in water quality improvement.
+He is a licensed Professional Engineer in Kentucky and a Board Certified Environmental Engineer by the American Academy of Environmental Engineers and Scientists.
+Ward has always been fascinated with water and wildlife at work and play.

 Laura Gregory, Red River Watershed Coordinator firstname.lastname@example.org